0x-xsh/projet_web/README.md

 3. **Posts Service** - Handles posts, comments, and social interactions

 Each service is containerized and deployed independently with multiple replicas on Azure Kubernetes Service for high availability and horizontal scaling.
-Each service handles its security on its own becuase i apply the ZERO-TRUST policy, so each one handles the recevied request's jwt before proceeding.
+Each service handles its security on its own because I apply the ZERO-TRUST policy, so each one handles the received request's jwt before proceeding.

 ## API Endpoints Reference